 MULTIPLEX DATA BUS

-CPU-controlled functions in the TL such as the various warning systems, illumination intensity, intermittent wipers, power windows, the remote control security system, auto headlight system and more are divided among three separate CPUs.
+CPU-controlled functions in the TL such as the various warning systems, illumination intensity, intermittent wipers, power windows, remote control security system, auto headlight system and more are divided among three separate CPUs.
 Communication among the CPUs is via a multiplex data bus, which requires considerably less wiring.

 COMFORT AND CONVENIENCE